seatsurfing/docs/src/getting-started.md

 Afterwards, Seatsurfing can be accessed at: [http://localhost:8080](http://localhost:8080)

 ## 3. Initial configration
-Access the administrator web-interface using a modern web browser (i.e. Chrome, Firefox, Safari) at: [Administrations-Oberfläche](http://localhost:8080/admin/)
+Access the administrator web-interface using a modern web browser (i.e. Chrome, Firefox, Safari) at: [Admin UI](http://localhost:8080/admin/)

-By defaullt, an organisation with one administrator account is created on backend startup if no organisation already exists in the specified database.
+By default, an organisation with one administrator account is created on backend startup if no organisation already exists in the specified database.
 If not defined otherwise, use ```admin@seatsurfing.local``` as the username and ```12345678``` as the password.

 The administrator interface can be used to manage room plans, users and settings.
 Read more about it in the [Administration](admin-ui.md) section.